2011 International V8 Supercars Championship: Team changes

+Only two endurance race wild cards were approved for 2011.
+Fujitsu Series team Miles Racing applied to run Ashley Walsh and Chaz Mostert but the team later elected not to utilise it.
+Kelly Racing entered a fifth car for the winner of the Shannons Supercar Showdown, who would co-drive with the show's narrator and experienced driver Grant Denyer.
+At the show's conclusion a week prior to the Bathurst 1000, leading Formula Ford driver Cam Waters was announced as the winner.

+Driver changes

+Will Davison joined Ford Performance Racing, replacing Steven Richards.

-2010 Walkinshaw Performance endurance co-driver David Reynolds joined Kelly Racing in the #16 Commodore, replacing Tony Ricciardello.
+2010 Walkinshaw Racing endurance co-driver David Reynolds joined Kelly Racing in the #16 Commodore, replacing Tony Ricciardello.
 Greg Murphy also joined Kelly Racing, replacing the outgoing Jason Bargwanna.

-After a long-running dispute over the ownership of Dick Johnson Racing, co-owner Charlie Schwerkolt sold his stake in the team and left with the No. 18 Racing Entitlement Contract, but has leased it back to Dick Johnson Racing for the purposes of running two cars in 2011.
-James Moffat was later announced as the driver for Car #18.
+James Moffat joined Dick Johnson Racing.

-After previously confirming his departure from the team he won the championship with, James Courtney joined the Holden Racing Team in the place of Will Davison.
+After previously confirming his departure from Dick Johnson Racing, James Courtney joined the Holden Racing Team replacing Will Davison.

 Reigning Fujitsu V8 Supercar Series champion Steve Owen was confirmed as the outgoing Greg Murphy's replacement at Paul Morris Motorsport.

 Brad Jones Racing was the last team to confirm its driver line-up, with Jason Bargwanna joining the team while Jason Richards was undergoing treatment with Adreno Cortical Carcinoma during the season.
-Richards died in December 2011.
+Richards later passed away in December.